-First of all, it is not possible to backup your iPhone to iCloud unless the device is connected to a Wi-Fi network and there is enough storage on iCloud to accommodate the backup.
+First of all, it is impossible to back up your iPhone to iCloud unless the device is connected to a Wi-Fi network and there is enough storage on iCloud to make the backup.

-So, we’ll start by first addressing these common issues that may interfere with the backup process and what you can do about them.
+So, we’ll start by addressing these common issues that may interfere with the iCloud backup process and what you can do to fix them.

-Once “iCloud Backup” is on, an iCloud Backup will happen automatically as long as the device is connected to Wi-Fi, is locked and is connected to a charger.
+Once “iCloud Backup” is on, the iCloud backup will start automatically as long as the device is locked, connected to Wi-Fi and plugged into a power source.

-Before using iCloud to back up your iPhone data, you should ensure that the iPhone is connected with a stable wifi or cellular data.
+Before using iCloud to back up your iPhone data, you should ensure that the iPhone is connected with a stable Wi-Fi network.
 Or the backup will never get started.

-If you need to connect your iPhone to an active wifi, then navigate to Settings and click the wifi name that is available to connect.
-And you will be promoted to enter the wifi password to join the wifi.
+To connect your iPhone to an active WiFi, navigate to Settings and click the WiFi name that is available to connect.
+And you will be promoted to enter the password to join the WiFi.

-When you ensure that your iPhone is connected to a strong network, you can go to settings to check if iCloud could back up your iPhone data now.
+When you ensure that your iPhone is connected to a strong WiFi network, you can go to Settings to check if iCloud could back up your iPhone data now.

 How to Purchase More iCloud Storage

-There is an additional benefit to purchase more iCloud storage: If you create a Family Sharing group for your Apple device, your family members (not just children) can also use the storage you have without affecting the privacy of their data.
+There is an additional benefit to purchase more iCloud storage: If you create a Family Sharing group for your Apple device, your family members can also use the storage you have without affecting the privacy of their data.